Holy Innocents' High School: Modernisation (1985–2000)

-On 23 March 1985, the primary school section of Holy Innocents' High School was separated from the high school section as Holy Innocents' Primary School, and moved to new premises at Lorong Low Koon.
+On 23 March 1985, the primary school section of Holy Innocents' High School was separated from the high school section as Holy Innocents' Primary School and moved to new premises at Lorong Low Koon.
 The secondary section functioned as a single-session high school.
 In 1987, a School Building Committee was formed headed by then Chairman of the School Management Board, Rev Fr Mathias Tung, to expand the school to a standard-sized secondary school.
-Approval was given from the government with an 80% capital grant.
+Approval was given by the government with an 80% capital grant.

 Expansion and refurbishment works commenced in May 1992.
 The school's lower secondary classes shared premises with Hai Sing High School (present Hai Sing Catholic School) while the upper secondary classes reminded at the present site.
-The official commissioning of the upgraded facilities were officially commissioned on 30 July 1994 by Gregory Yong, Archbishop of Singapore, The completed project added three new teaching blocks and an administrative block to the original building.
-The total built in area was 9000 sq m.
+The official commissioning of the upgraded facilities was officially commissioned on 30 July 1994 by Gregory Yong, Archbishop of Singapore, The completed project added three new teaching blocks and an administrative block to the original building.
+The total built-in area was 9000 sq m.

 Present (2001-present)

-In June 2004, the HIHS moved to holding school at 51 Edgedale Plains.
+In June 2004, the HIHS moved to holding school at 51 Edgedale Plains, which is the site of the present day Greendale Secondary School.
 The school moved back in December 2005.
 On 2 June 2006, the upgraded campus was opened and blessed by Archbishop Nicholas Chia, head of the Catholic Church, Archdiocese of Singapore.
 The upgraded campus featured an air-conditioned hall, a chapel, an alumni room, two theatres, and a roof garden.
 In 2008, HIHS celebrated its 50th anniversary as a high school with a musical titled 'I Want to Be A Star!'
 In 2013, HIHS attained niche status for its journalism and broadcasting programme.
 The journalism and broadcasting programme was designated as the school's Applied Learning Programme in 2014.
 The school has also designated its leadership and service learning programmes as the school's Learning for Life Programme in 2015.
 The school completed the building of its Indoor Sports Hall in 2017, along with the setting up of an eco-garden and other green areas over the years.
 HIHS celebrated the 125th anniversary of the establishment of the Holy Innocents' school in 2017, with the setting up of a time capsule and a newly designed heritage gallery in 2017.
+In 2021, The school has decided to supply its students with ipads for learning.
+The school said that it was an "exciting milestone" for their students to adopt new ways of learning.